javidsegura/MMS/README.md

 # Description

 Menu management system for restaurant.
-Powered by AI.
+ETL pipeline.
+Django in the backend, RDS and S3 used in the cloud infrastructure.

 # Dependencies